saiffardin/movie-search-portal/README.md

 2. Clone this repository by the following command -
     - `git clone https://github.com/saiffardin/movie-search-portal.git`
 3. Open up the cloned project in *vs code* editor.
+4. Find the `env.txt` file, and rename it to `.env`
-4. From the terminal of *vs code*, execute the following commands one by one:
+4. Open the terminal of *vs code*, and execute the following commands one by one:
     - `npm install`
     - `npm start`